tanloner/Bayern_G9_CS_11/src/introduction/README.md

 │   │   ├── DigitalLibraryTest.py
 │   │   ├── Ebook.py
 │   │   ├── LibraryItem.py
-│   │   └── README.md
 ```

 ## Roadmap
-This roadmap will show you when to learn what.
-Of course this can vary depending on the teacher <hr>
+This roadmap will guide you through this introduction and show you where to find and learn what<hr>
+- [ ] You should start with the java folder.
+A nice starting point is the [LibraryItem](java/LibraryItem.java) class.
-- [ ] Work through the [java Readme](java/README.md) and see what you remember
+- [ ] After that you can work through the [Book](java/Book.java) class and see what you remember about inheritance.
+- [ ] For some more examples take a glance at the [Ebook](java/Ebook.java) and [AudioBook](java/AudioBook.java) classes.
+- [ ] As soon as you feel comfortable with the classes, you can take a look at the [DigitalLibrary](java/DigitalLibrary.java) class.
+- [ ] You will find some exercises in the DigitalLibrary class.
+Try to solve them, and check your solution with the [tests](#java-tests)
+- [ ] If you have really no idea how to solve the exercises, you can take a look at the [docs](../../docs/.keep).
-- [ ] Take a look at the [python](python/README.md) folder and see where you can find similarities and differences.
+- [ ] After you are done with the java folder, you can take a look at the python folder and see where you can find similarities and differences.
 - [ ] Try to write some code in both languages.
-You can use the examples in this folder as a starting point.
+Maybe your own small project.
+Anything you can think of.
 - [ ] Take a look at the [recursion](../recursion/README.md) module

 <p align="right">(<a href="#readme-top">back to top</a>)</p>